Lelongas/medibook-1/README.md

-Application to book, cancel and reschedule appointments
+Application to book, cancel and reschedule appointments!